wangonya/wangonya.com/content/blog/lexical-scoping.md

 Now here is where it can get a bit tricky.
 With that knowledge in mind, it is easy to assume that this would always be the case whenever we have code blocks.
-Except, it doesn\'t work the same with `if/else` statements and `for` loops.
+Except, it doesn't work the same with `if/else` statements and `for` loops.

 ```javascript